gautamnaik1994/personal-website/_data/workExperience/workExperience-your-company.md

 ---
-title: Genora Infotech
+title: Your Company
-role: UI & Web Designer
+role: Some Role
-timeRange: August 2015 - March 2017
+timeRange: You decide
-order: 3
+order: 5
-status: stop
+status: play
 ---

 <!--StartFragment-->